PGDip: Full-time; 18 months; Part-time; 36 months. PGCert: Full-time; 9 months; Part-time; 18 months

-The course is taught by highly experienced clinicians in the UCLan School of Medicine’s state-of-the-art facilities, using the latest equipment and phantoms.
-Great emphasis is placed on students acquiring sound understanding of the physics underpinning ultrasound and on gaining excellent clinical skills.
-An optional professional placement module is available.
+The course is taught by highly experienced clinicians in the UCLan School of Medicine’s state-of-the-art facilities, using the latest equipment and phantoms, as well as online.
+There is great emphasis on students acquiring sound understanding of the physics underpinning ultrasound and on gaining excellent clinical skills.

 Non-standard applicants are welcomed.
 Recognition of Prior and Work-Based Learning in accordance with University regulations may be available.

-International candidates must have sufficient competency in English language (IELTS Level 6.5 or equivalent).
+International candidates must have enough competency in English language (IELTS Level 6.5 or equivalent).

-All eligible applicants will be interviewed and assessed for the above, the international applicant can be interviewed via SKYPE.
+All eligible applicants will be interviewed.
+The international applicant can be interviewed via SKYPE / TEAMS.